-When you’re holidaying in one vast picnic spot, there’s only one way to find the best place to go – ask a local expert.
+When you are not chilling in your hot tub, you could be holidaying in one vast picnic spot, there’s only one way to find the best place to go – ask a local expert.

 Our Picnic Butler will take you on a trip from your cabins at Strathyre, along the loch shore and into the forest, to find a secluded and romantic location for a couple’s picnic paradise, before serving you locally-sourced Scottish delights.

 Choose your favourite picnic spot and book your forest cabin for a summer break.
 Whether you’re after something to do with the family, fun with your friends or a romantic moment for two, suspend time and create a memory you’ll never forget with the perfect British picnic.